vesta-webtrees-2-custom-modules/vesta_shared_places/README.md

 This [webtrees](https://www.webtrees.net/) custom module supports shared places as level 0 GEDCOM objects, on the basis of the Gedcom-L agreements.
 It displays data via the extended 'Facts and Events' tab, enhancing places with data obtained from the respective shared place.
 The project’s website is [cissee.de](https://cissee.de).

+This is a webtrees 2.x module - It cannot be used with webtrees 1.x.
+For its webtrees 1.x counterpart, see [here](https://github.com/ric2016/shared_places).

 ## Contents

 * [Features](#features)